The End of the F***ing World

-The End of the F***ing World is a British black comedy-drama television programme.
-The eight-part first series premiered its first episode on Channel 4 in the United Kingdom on 24 October 2017, after which the following episodes were released on All 4.
+The End of the F***ing World is a British black comedy television programme.
+Based on the 2011–13 minicomics The End of the Fucking World by Charles Forsman, the eight-part first series premiered its first episode on Channel 4 in the United Kingdom on 24 October 2017, after which the following episodes were released on All 4.
 Netflix handled international distribution and released it internationally on 5 January 2018.
-The programme follows James (Alex Lawther), a 17-year-old who believes himself to be a psychopath, and Alyssa (Jessica Barden), an angry classmate who sees in James a chance to escape from her tumultuous home life.
+The programme follows James (Alex Lawther), a 17-year-old who believes himself to be a psychopath, and Alyssa Foley (Jessica Barden), an angry classmate who sees in James a chance to escape from her tumultuous home life.
 Gemma Whelan, Wunmi Mosaku, Steve Oram, Christine Bottomley, Navin Chowdhry, Barry Ward and Naomi Ackie appear in supporting roles.

-The series is based on Charles Forsman's mini-comics The End of the Fucking World, which were collected into a book in 2013.
-Series creator Jonathan Entwistle contacted him about making a film, and a short was made in 2014.
+Series creator Jonathan Entwistle contacted Forsman about making a film, and a short one was made in 2014.
 The short film is now considered to be lost, with no way to access the film online.
 Instead, an eight-part serial was commissioned, with filming beginning in April 2017.
 It was written by Charlie Covell, and episodes were directed by Entwistle and Lucy Tcherniak.
 In August 2018, the programme was renewed for a second series, which premiered on Channel 4 on 4 November 2019, after which all eight episodes were released on All 4, and internationally on Netflix the next day.
-Covell stated before the second series' release that she does not intend to produce a third series for the programme.
+Covell stated before the second series's release that they do not intend to produce a third series for the programme.

 The programme has been praised for its writing, execution and subject matter, as well as for Lawther's and Barden's performances.
-Both series were nominated for the British Academy Television Award for Best Drama Series, with the second series winning in 2020, as well as receiving a Peabody Award in 2019.
+Both the series were nominated for the British Academy Television Award for Best Drama Series, with the second series winning in 2020, as well as receiving a Peabody Award in 2019.

 Premise

 James is a 17-year-old who believes he is a psychopath.
-He kills animals as a hobby, but grows bored with the practice.
-He decides he wants to try killing a human.
-He settles on Alyssa; a mouthy, rebellious 17-year-old classmate with issues of her own.
-She proposes they run away together, hoping for an adventure away from her turbulent home-life, and James agrees with the intention of finding an opportunity to kill her.
+He kills animals as a hobby, but grows bored with the practice and decides he wants to try killing a human.
+He settles on Alyssa, a mouthy, rebellious 17-year-old classmate with issues of her own.
+She proposes that they run away together, hoping for an adventure away from her turbulent home-life, and James agrees with the intention of finding an opportunity to kill her.
 They embark on a road trip across England and begin to develop a relationship after a series of mishaps.
-However, in series two they grow distant and Alyssa proposes to another man.
-But someone thirsty for revenge for what they did hunts them down, bringing them together once again.